Nmene018/https-github.com-Nmene018-theatre-link/README.md

 # TheatreLink
-This is an app that allows one to match their user accounts to an assortment of movie genres.
-This way the eighteen to twenty-four year old users could connect with other users who wish to watch the same movie, either in person or online.
+This is an app that will be utilizing the Movie Databases API to allow one to match their user account to an assortment of movies.
+This way the target audience of the app can connect with other users who wish to watch the same movie, either in person or online.

 ## Table of Contents
 1. [Overview](#Overview)